-The city is an important cultural and economical center of Albania.
-Shkoder is also known as the center of the Albanian Catholicism and a perfect proof of the fact that all different religions can adjoin in one country.
-The city was founded in the 4th century B.C. and for a long time had an important protecting role it protected the trade routes on the rivers of Drin and Bruna.
+Shkodra city is an important cultural and economical center of Albania.
+Shkodra is also known as the center of the Albanian Catholicism and a perfect proof of the fact that all different religions can adjoin in one country.
+The city was founded in the 4th century B.C. and for a long time had an important protecting role, it protected the trade routes on the rivers of Drin and Buna.
 It became the capital of Illyria in the 3d century B.C.
 Than it was conquered by the Romans and than was a part of the medieval Serbian principality till it was gained by the Turks in 1479.
 The main sight-seeing place in Shkoder is the castle of Rozafa, which was built in the 3d century B.C.
-Now there is a small museum here where you can see Illyrian coins, Ottoman weapons and personal belongings of the local people.
-Behind the castle there is the multi-domed Lead mosque.
-It is called “Lead” because the rocks used for the building of its walls were joined by melted lead.
+Shkoder is truly the soul of Albania with its narrow street and ancient houses that are united with stone walls and modern buildings.
+It is the place worth visiting to feel the real Albania.

-Return to Tirana.
+Return to Tirana..

 Fill up the form below to tell us what you're looking for